Put-in-Bay Good News! Steve Korossy Loses Lawsuit!

 t would open the door to other similar concerts.
 If it were a failure, chances are there wouldn’t ever be another one.

 Being the first of its kind, some event statistics and logistics are interesting.
 It took several months for promoter Tim Niese to put the concert together.

 One of the main hurdles was getting permission to have the concert at the Put-in-Bay Airport, one of the few places something like this could be held on the island.
 Tim and his son, Josh, met with the Put-in-Bay Port Authority and got permission to piggyback the concert onto the Put-in-Bay Road Race Reunion sports car races which saw the airport closed for several days at the end of August.

 From there it was putting everything together.
 Since the concert venue would be at the airport, other details to work out included security for the event, food and beverage vendors, fencing around the show, parking for vehicles, bus and taxi transportation to and from downtown, the number of porta potties, Put-in-Bay Ferry Boat transportation on and off the island for the fans, vendors and trucks with equipment to put on the show and more.

-We found out Toby Keith flew to the island mid-afternoon by helicopter after landing in a private jet at the Port Clinton Airport.
-Before landing at Put-in-Bay, he had a tour over the islands.
+We discovered Toby Keith flew to the island mid-afternoon by helicopter after landing in a private jet at the Port Clinton Airport.
+Before landing at Put-in-Bay, he had a tour of the islands.
 He went back to the mainland on the ferry boat after the show.
 We’re not quite sure how many people were at the concert, but the numbers ran from five or six thousand all the way up to thirteen thousand from a variety of sources.
 Can we expect another Bash at the Bay?
-Given the success of this very first one, the answer is yes and Good News!
+Given the success of this very first one, the answer is yes, and Good News!